intelligent-username/Gradient-Descent/README.md

 ## Limitations

-- The effectiveness of gradient desecent depends on hyperparameters, even with automatic tuning.
+- The effectiveness of gradient descent depends on hyperparameters, even with automatic tuning.
 - Difficult to maintain numerical stability with high-dimensional data.
 - The parameters may get stuck in local minima around the loss surface.